Nich Wilson is the current Chair of the Board of Trustees, and the Board of Directors.

-Tim Heydon is the current Chair of Governors at Naseby Church of England Primary Academy.
+Tim Heydon is the current Vice Chair of Governors at Naseby Church of England Primary Academy.

 Tim has lived in Naseby for 22 years and has 2 grown up children and 5 grandchildren, with another 2 grandchildren “on the way”.

-Tim has been Chair of Governors at Naseby for 6 years and was instrumental in the conversion to Academy status & the formation of Guilsborough Multi Academy Trust.
+Tim until recently was the Chair of Governors at Naseby for 6 years and was instrumental in the conversion to Academy status & the formation of Guilsborough Multi Academy Trust.
 Tim has been actively involved in Naseby Primary since moving into the village.
 His wife Andrea was Bursar at the School for 18 years.

 Prior to his retirement in 2008 Tim spent 34 successful years working in the Information Technology area of a major High Street Bank latterly specialising in the integration of IT services post merger / acquisitions.
 He has always had a keen interest in the governance and control disciplines associated within a regulated industry.
 Tim relocated from the North West to Northamptonshire in 1995 in order to be within an easy commute to London.

 In his spare time Tim enjoys playing Table Tennis, spending as much time as possible with his grand children and generally enjoying retirement!

 Tim is keen to see the Multi Academy Trust grow and to look to partner and support the many local rural primary schools within the local geography.